Enn Kunila

 Enn Kunila (born 19 March 1950 in Tallinn) is an Estonian entrepreneur and art collector.

 Kunila is a Member of the Board and one of the shareholders of NG Investeeringud, which is one of the biggest Estonian private capital based investment and holding companies in Estonia.
 NG Investeeringud group employs more than 4,700 people and operates in trade, industry and real estate.

-Enn Kunila was awarded the Order of the White Star, Fourth Class in 2006 by the President of the Republic of Estonia in recognition for his contribution to Estonian entrepreneurship.
+He was awarded the Order of the White Star, Fourth Class in 2006 by the President of the Republic of Estonia in recognition for his contribution to Estonian entrepreneurship.

-Enn Kunila is a member of the governing bodies of different public enterprise-related organizations.
+Kunila is a member of the governing bodies of different public enterprise-related organizations.
 He has been the Chairman of the Council of the Association of Estonian Food Industry and a Member of the Council of The Estonian Cultural Endowment for several years.

-As an art collector and patron, Enn Kunila has been a remarkable endorser of Estonian art life.
-To acknowledge his deeds, the Estonian Museum Association entitled Enn Kunila “Friend of Estonian Museums” in 2009, and in 2010 he was the honouree for the U.S. Baltic Foundation Philanthropy Award of the Baltic States.
-In 2012 the Estonian Minister of Culture awarded the title “Friend of Culture 2011” to Enn Kunila.
+As an art collector and patron, Kunila has been an endorser of Estonian art life.
+The Estonian Museum Association entitled Enn Kunila “Friend of Estonian Museums” in 2009, and in 2010 he was the honouree for the U.S. Baltic Foundation Philanthropy Award of the Baltic States.
+In 2012, the Estonian Minister of Culture awarded the title “Friend of Culture 2011” to Kunila.

-Enn Kunila has served as the Chairman of the Board of the Art Museum of Estonia Friends of Art Society since its foundation in 2007.
+Kunila has served as the Chairman of the Board of the Art Museum of Estonia Friends of Art Society since its foundation in 2007.
 He is also the founder of the Board of Art Patrons that has been an important financial supporter of the Art Museum of Estonia Friends of Art Society.
 Kunila is also a member of the Supervisory Board of the Art Museum of Estonia Foundation since its establishment in 2016.

-By profession, Enn Kunila is an engineering-technologist in the field of metal cutting processing.
+By profession, Kunila is an engineering-technologist in the field of metal cutting processing.